 Mass-produced poultry is not free-range, nor is it organic where processers can pack product dry.
-The top producers in the industry still use a process called “ch
+The top producers in the industry still use a process called

-illing,” where water is used for cooling the carcass of every bird before processing.
+“chilling,” where water is used for cooling the carcass of every bird before processing.
 This better preserves the product for processing, packaging, and transport but also raises the water activity – conditions where microbial growth can occur – significantly.

-The raising of the water activity hinders the use of Modified Atmosphere Packaging (MAP) when gas flushing mass-produced poultry due to the sour odor caused by the water.
+Increased water activity hinders the use of Modified Atmosphere Packaging (MAP) when gas flushing mass-produced poultry due to the sour odor caused by the water.
 This is what the consumer would consider as spoiled when the package is opened.

 As a result, mass poultry producers are forced to forego extended shelf life provided by MAP and sustainable packaging methods and opt for the standard preservation of inexpensive, non-biodegradable, overwrapped polystyrene trays.